-(a) Expenses not requiring appropriation in the budget year are made up of depreciation expenses, and audit
+(a) Expenses not requiring appropriation in the budget year are made up of depreciation expenses, and audit fees.

 Table 2.1.2 details the performance measures for each program associated with Outcome 1.
 It also provides the related key activities as expressed in the current corporate plan where further detail is provided about the delivery of the activities related to the program, the context in which these activities are delivered and how the performance of these activities will be measured.
-Where relevant, details of the 2023-24 Budget measures that have created materially changed existing programs O asbestos-related d in the prevention of exposure to asbestonisease in Australia through coordinating the Asbestos Awareness and Management in the implementation of the National inate national actions to improve asbesto removal and disposal of asbestos. os awareness and the effective and implementation of th outes to Outcome 1 by encouraging, coording the Asbestos National Strategic Plan, which is asbestos and eliminate asbestos-related dis central to the delivery of measures to Key Activities The key activities reported in ASEA's Operational and Corporate Plan that relate to this program are: • Assisting governments to implement the Asbestos National Strategic Plan through consultation, collaboration and cooperation. • Improving the collection of data to measure the targets in the Asbestos National Strategic Plan. • Developing and distributing communication resources that can be easily adopted by governments and other stakeholders. • Conducting asbestos safety research which assists governments implement the Asbestos National Strategic Plan. • Continuing to assist South-East Asian and Pacific countries in moving towards implementing asbestos bans.
+Where relevant, details of the 2023-24 Budget measures that have created new programs or materially changed existing programs are provided.

+Outcome 1: Assist in the prevention of exposure to asbestos fibres and the elimination of asbestos-related disease in Australia through coordinating the implementation of the National Strategic Plan for Asbestos Awareness and Management in Australia. inate national actions to improve asbesto removal and disposal of asbestos. os awareness and the effective and implementation of th outes to Outcome 1 by encouraging, coordin e Asbestos National Strategic Plan, which is asbestos and eliminate asbestos-related dis central to the delivery of measures to Key Activities The key activities reported in ASEA's Operational and Corporate Plan that relate to this program are: Assisting governments to implement the Asbestos National Strategic Plan through consultation, collaboration and cooperation.
+Improving the collection of data to measure the targets in the Asbestos National Strategic Plan.
+Developing and distributing communication resources that can be easily adopted by governments and other stakeholders.
+Conducting asbestos safety research which assists governments implement the Asbestos National Strategic Plan.
+Continuing to assist South-East Asian and Pacific countries in moving towards implementing asbestos bans.
 Year Performance measures Expected performance results Current Year 2022-23 Number of jurisdictions that have developed action plans aligned with the Asbestos National Strategic Plan and are reporting against the targets.
 Target: 100% Achieved All jurisdictions have developed plans that align with the Asbestos National Strategic Plan.
+Level of satisfaction of Asbestos Safety and Eradication Council members and other stakeholders.
+Target: 80% Achieved Level of public awareness about asbestos safety.
+Target: Increased level of public awareness On track Research is showing an increased awareness and knowledge of the health risks and there is an improving level of awareness that asbestos is common in Australian buildings.